Potter's House Christian Fellowship

-The Potter's House Christian Fellowship is a Pentecostal church based in the United States of America.
-It was established in Prescott, Arizona in 1970 by Wayman Mitchell.
-Originally a part of the Foursquare church, Mitchell split the church away in 1983 and established an independent fellowship.
-Since then, the church itself has undergone a number of splits.
-The church has been criticised in a number of areas including high levels of control, extreme commitment requirements, and the mistreatment of former members.
+The Potter's House Christian Fellowship, commonly known as The Potter's House, is a Pentecostal Christian organisation based in the United States of America.
+It was established in Prescott, Arizona, in 1970 by Wayman Mitchell.
+The Potter's House was a member of the Foursquare church until 1983 when they separated to form a new independent fellowship.

+The church has also been criticised in a number of areas including high levels of control, extreme commitment requirements, and the mistreatment of former members.
 It has been labelled by many ex-members as a cult.

+Etymology

+The fellowship name the "Potter's House" derives from the biblical text Jeremiah 18:2:

+Beliefs

+The Potter's House Statement of Faith contains the central beliefs of the church.
+The articles of faith are summarised as below: